aspose-html/Aspose.HTML-API-References/english/net/aspose.html.drawing/itruetypefont/getdata/_index.md

 ---
 title: ITrueTypeFont.GetData
 second_title: Aspose.HTML for .NET API Reference
 description: ITrueTypeFont GetData method.
-Open the stream with font data.
+Opens the stream with the font data.
 The caller is responsible for disposing the stream
 type: docs
 weight: 70
 url: /net/aspose.html.drawing/itruetypefont/getdata/
 ---
 ## ITrueTypeFont.GetData method

-Open the stream with font data.
+Opens the stream with the font data.
 The caller is responsible for disposing the stream.

 ```csharp
 public Stream GetData()